 - (c) The number of students and employees accused of but found not responsible for an incident of sexual misconduct by the institution; - (d) The number of persons sanctioned by the institution as a result of a finding of responsibility for an incident of sexual misconduct; and - (e) The number of persons who submitted requests for supportive measures and the number of persons who received supportive measures. - 2.
 A report submitted pursuant to subsection 1 must not contain any personally identifiable information of a student or employee of an institution within the System. - 3.
-If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, an institution shall submit the report to the Board of Regents not later than October 1 of each year. - 4.
-If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, the Board of Regents shall, not later than December 31 of each year, submit a compilation of the reports the Board of Regents received pursuant to subsection 1 to the Director of the Department of Health and Human Services and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature in even-numbered years or the Legislative Committee on Education in odd-numbered years.

-5. Any data or reports that underlie the report prepared pursuant to subsection 3 are confidential and are not a public record for the purposes of chapter 239 of NRS.

-Sec.
-26. (Deleted by amendment.)

-Sec.
-27. The Board of Regents may adopt regulations as necessary to carry out the provisions of sections 2 to 27, inclusive, of this act.
+Information contained in a report submitted pursuant to subsection 1 must be able to be disaggregated by students and employees. - 4.
+If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, an institution shall submit the report to the Board of Regents not later than October 1 of each year. - 5.
+If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, the Board of Regents shall, not later than December 31 of each year, submit a compilation of the reports the Board of Regents received pursuant to subsection 1 to the Director of the Department of Health and Human Services and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature in even-numbered years or the Legislative Committee on Education in odd-numbered years. - 6.
+Any data or reports that underlie the report prepared pursuant to subsection 4 are confidential and are not a public record for the purposes of chapter 239 of NRS. - Sec.
+26. (Deleted by amendment.) - Sec.
+27. The Board of Regents may adopt regulations as necessary to carry out the provisions of sections 2 to 27, inclusive, of this act. - Sec.
+27.05.
+NRS 396.540 is hereby amended to read as follows: - 396.540 1.
+For the purposes of this section: - (a) "Bona fide resident" shall be construed in accordance with the provisions of NRS 10.155 and policies established by the Board of Regents, to the extent that those policies do not conflict with any statute.
+The qualification "bona fide" is intended to ensure that the residence is genuine and established for purposes other than the avoidance of tuition.